Abu Simbel from Aswan: how to plan the perfect day trip

 Introduction to Abu Simbel

 Going to Aswan and not visiting Abu Simbel is a regrettable omission.
-Every Egypt itinerary should include a few must-sees: the Pyramids and the Sphynx, Luxor, Aswan, and of course Abu Simbel.
+Every Egypt itinerary should include a few must-sees: the capital Cairo with the Pyramids and the Sphynx, Luxor, Aswan, and of course Abu Simbel.

 The twin temples of Abu Simbel stand as undeniable masterpieces of ancient Egypt, carved out from a sandstone cliff in southern Egypt near the Sudan border.
 These massive rock-cut temples, dedicated to King Ramses II and his queen Nefertari, encapsulate the grandeur and ingenuity of the Egyptian civilization.